accack/Collection/Unix Primer.md

 A feature of bash and tcsh (and sometimes others) you can use the up-arrow keys to access your previous commands, edit them, and re-execute them.

 ###Tab Completion
 A feature of bash and tcsh (and possibly others) you can use the TAB key to complete a partially typed filename.
-For example if youhave a file called`constantine-monks-and-willy-wonka.txt` in your directory and want to edit it you can type`vi const`, hit the TAB key, and the shell will fill in the rest of the name for you (provided the completion is unique).
+For example if you have a file called`constantine-monks-and-willy-wonka.txt` in your directory and want to edit it you can type`vi const`, hit the TAB key, and the shell will fill in the rest of the name for you (provided the completion is unique).

 Bash will even complete the name of commands and environment variables.And if there are multiple completions, if you hit TAB twice bash will showyou all the completions.
 Bash is the default user shell for most Linux systems.

 ###Redirection